morganthomas/winning-arguments/winning-arguments.md

 An occurrence of a variable name in a statement is called a **bound occurrence** if it is enclosed by a quantifier over the same variable; otherwise it is called a **free occurrence**.
 For example, in the statement (for some *x*, (*x* is a prairie dog)), the occurrence of *x* in (*x* is a prairie dog) is a bound occurrence.
 In the statement ((*x* is a prairie dog) and (for some *y*, (*x* loves *y*))), the two occurrences of *x* are free, whereas the occurrence of *y* in (*x* loves *y*) is bound.

-The explanations we gave of the meanings of statements in first-order logic assume the notion of a *context*.
+The explanations I gave of the meanings of statements in first-order logic assume the notion of a *context*.
 For the purposes of first-order logic, the context simply determines what objects the variables, and the object terms with context-sensitive meanings (e.g. "it") denote.
 You can think of a context as a mapping from variable names to objects, from predicates to sets of objects, and from copulas to sets of objects and pairs of objects (TODO: unpack this shit).
 Contexts are referred to by various names in the study of logic, with "interpretation" being one term in use.
 In some presentations of first-order logic, every variable name is required to be given a value by a context, while in other presentations, a context might give values only to some variables.
 In the latter approach, statements containing free occurrences of variables will be uninterpretable in a given context if that context does not assign values to those variables.

 We will take the latter approach in this text.
 Specifically, we will consider a context to provide a *partial* mapping from object terms to objects, saying for some subset of the set of all of context-sensitive object terms (i.e. variables and context-sensitive object literals) what objects they denote.
 In our approach, statements containing free occurrences of variables whose denotations are not defined by a given context, and statements containing context-sensitive object literals whose denotations are not defined by that context, will be uninterpretable in that context.

 The approach of requiring contexts to define the denotations of all object terms is mathematically convenient because it entails that every statement is interpretable in every context.
 However, the assumption that every term is defined in every context is unrealistic.
 In reality, statements are uninterpretable when they contain context-sensitive object terms whose denotations are not clarified by the context.

-We will not attempt to further formalize this explanation of the meaning of the statements of first-order logic at this time.
+I will not attempt to further formalize this explanation of the meaning of the statements of first-order logic at this time.
 At this point it's hoped that the reader understands the meaning of statements of first-order logic in an informal way which enables them to read such statements.
 There are many intricacies to explore regarding the meanings of statements of first-order logic, but we will defer this discussion for later seciotns.

 TODO: Exercises

-Earlier we made the claim that essentially any statement can be expressed in first-order logic.
+Earlier I made the claim that essentially any statement can be expressed in first-order logic.
 Let us now explore this claim.
 The claim is interesting because if it is true, then we can think of first-order logic as a sort of a theory of statements, an idealized way of thinking about statements as a whole.

 First-order logic is not the only formal language about which one may fairly make this claim.
 There are many formal languages about which one may fairly make this claim.
 Most of them bear some resemblance to first-order logic.
 First-order logic is a good example of the category.